2009 Detroit Lions season: Corey Smith disappearance

-On March 1, 2009 it was reported that free agent defensive end Corey Smith (who played for the Lions from 2006–2008) boarded a fishing boat off the Gulf Coast of Florida with former teammate Marquis Cooper (most recently of the Oakland Raiders) and former University of South Florida players Nick Schuyler and William Blakely on February 28.
+On March 1, 2009, it was reported that free agent defensive end Corey Smith (who played for the Lions from 2006 to 2008) boarded a fishing boat off the Gulf Coast of Florida with former teammate Marquis Cooper (most recently of the Oakland Raiders) and former University of South Florida players Nick Schuyler and William Blakely on February 28.
 Smith and Cooper played together on the Tampa Bay Buccaneers in 2004.
 They did not return as expected and the men and their boat were searched for by the U.S. Coast Guard for three days.
 The National Weather Service said waves were about two to four feet Saturday morning and increased to between three and five feet in the afternoon.
 Late Saturday night, a small craft advisory was issued, when winds were around twenty knots and waves were up to seven feet or more.
 On March 2, at approximately 1:30 pm, Coast Guard Petty Official James Harless reported that Schuyler had been found alive "clinging to an overturned vessel".
 He was later diagnosed with hypothermia and dehydration.

 On March 3, the Coast Guard called off the search.

 Later that day, the Lions released this statement:

 A private search led by the families of the still missing men began on March 4.

-The Lions also announced that Smith’s jersey number, 93, would not be issued for the 2009 season.
+The Lions also announced that Smith's jersey number, 93, would not be issued for the 2009 season.

 The Lions also wore a 93 on the back of their helmets.

-2009 NFL Draft
+2009 NFL draft

 With their league worst record in 2008, the Lions secured the No. 1 overall pick in the 2009 NFL Draft.
 Detroit also had the No. 20 overall pick in the first round, which they received from the Dallas Cowboys as part of the Roy Williams trade in 2008.
 The trade also gave them additional picks in the 3rd and 6th rounds.

 The Lions traded its 2009 fourth-round selection (101st overall) and its 2008 third-round selection (111th overall, which was traded to Cleveland) to Dallas for its 2008 third-round selection (92nd overall, used to select Cliff Avril).

 The Lions selected University of Georgia quarterback Matthew Stafford for the No. 1 overall pick.
 The six-year contract reportedly contained $41.7 million in guaranteed money, which was the most guaranteed to any player in NFL history up to that point, and carried a total value of up to $78 million.